sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Visual_Studio_Code_Extension_for_Titanium/Hello_World_Tutorial_for_VS_Code_Extension_For_Titanium.md

 {"title":"Hello World Tutorial for VS Code Extension For Titanium","weight":"30"}

-# Hello World Tutorial for VS Code Extension For Titanium

 This document provides the necessary information to build the "Hello World" app using the VS Code extension for Titanium.

 *   [Requirements](#Requirements)